 Our tram returned to our starting point just as night set in.
 After a wonderful dinner and with the moon in full glow, we decided to explore the riverfront further.

-it seems that there’s no end to Basel’s nightlife scene.
-Crowds lined the riverfront area where a band played on a platform that was anchored in the river.
+It seems there's no end to Basel's nightlife scene.
+Crowds lined the riverfront area, where a band played on a platform that was anchored to the river.

 6 fun things to know about Basel, Switzerland